jachansantiago/Trackee/README.md

 git clone https://github.com/KendrickMorales/Tracking-Annotation-Tool
 ```
 ## Instructions
+To annotate a bee you must first add an ID in the "Bee ID" field of the GUI.
+After this all you need to do is click in the center of the desired bee to annotate and the frame will change after each click.
+Once done click the "Save" button and you should be set.

+## Installation
 ## Step 1
 Install all the required modules found in the requirements.txt.
 Keep in mind that this tool is build using the [plotbee-url] plotting system.
 Make sure to download that as well.
 ```sh